Doudna-lab/GARNET_DL/README.md

 ## CONTENTS
 - <b>Software requirements and installation with Conda environments</b>:
+  All software requirements are specified in the following yml files.
+Dependencies may be configured with Anaconda as detailed below.
     - Dependencies for Rfam curation, data preprocessing, figures and OGT prediction: Conda_Environments/data_processing_env.yml
     - Dependencies for GNN Model: Conda_Environments/gnn_environment.yml
     - Dependencies for LM Model: Conda_Environments/lm_environment.yml